 - 77% of workers experience work-related stress monthly

-Primary (Essential) Hypertension
+Primary (Essential) Hypertension:

 - Chronic stress

-- Poor diet (especially high sodium, low potassium, or processed foods)
+- Poor diet (high sodium, low potassium)

-- Lack of exercise
+- Lack of physical activity

-Secondary Hypertension
+Secondary Hypertension:

-- Kidney issues
+- Kidney disease

-- Thyroid problems
+- Thyroid disorders

 - Adrenal tumors